awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Database Feature Support<a name="Oracle.Concepts.FeatureSupport"></a>

 Oracle Database supports a wide variety of features and capabilities, most of which are supported in Amazon RDS Oracle\.
-Some features may have limited support or restricted privileges\.
+Some features might have limited support or restricted privileges\.
 Some features are only available in Enterprise Edition, and some require additional licenses\.
-For more information about Oracle Database features for specific Oracle Database versions, see the *Oracle Database Licensing Information User Manual* for the version\.
+For more information about Oracle Database features for specific Oracle Database versions, see the *Oracle Database Licensing Information User Manual* for the version you're using\.

 **Note**
 These lists are not exhaustive\.